 After extensive stakeholder input, it has been determined that rebates are no longer required for solar projects of any size.
-The combination of declining panel prices, more efficient installation techniques, federal tax incentives like the ITC and depreciation, and the SREC market provide sufficient incentives to support solar project economics.
+The combination of declining panel prices, more efficient installation techniques, federal tax incentives such as the Federal Investment Tax Credit (ITC) and depreciation, and the SREC market provide sufficient incentives to support solar project economics.
 Transitioning the solar industry from rebates to SRECs as an incentive delivery mechanism has been a stated policy goal of the BPU.